 - Explore Other Debt Solutions (If Necessary): If scrimping and saving aren’t enough to get you out of the hole, you may need to look into other options like debt settlement or even bankruptcy.

-Now that you know the general roadmap to debt freedom, let’s take a closer look at each of these objectives.
-Afterward, make sure to check out our Ask The Experts Section for additional insights into how to get out of debt and stay out for good.
+Now that you know the general roadmap to debt freedom, let’s take a closer look at each of these steps.
+Afterward, make sure to check out our Ask The Experts Section for additional advice on getting out of debt and staying out for good.

 Before you can get a handle on your debt, you need to get a handle on your spending.
 After all, if you continue the habits that got you into serious debt in the first place, you’re only going to wind up with one thing: more debt.
 That means you’re going to need a budget.